AlexJ-StL/mymcp/README.md

 2.  **Start the Frontend Development Server:**
     -   Open a *new* terminal.
-    -   Navigate to the `frontend` directory:
+    -   Navigate to the `frontend-vite` directory:
         ```bash
-        cd frontend
+        cd frontend-vite
         ```
     -   Run the React app:
         ```bash
-        npm start
+        npm run dev
         ```
-    -   The frontend will open automatically in your browser, usually at `http://localhost:3000`.
+    -   The frontend will open automatically in your browser, usually at `http://localhost:5173`.

 3.  **Use the Application:**
-    -   Open `http://localhost:3000` in your browser.
+    -   Open `http://localhost:5173` in your browser.
     -   Enter a description for the MCP server you want to generate.
-    -   Specify the desired output directory (relative to the project root, e.g., `./generated_server`).
-    -   Click "Generate MCP Server".
+    -   Click "Place Your Order".
-    -   The generated Python code and JSON configuration will be displayed, and the files will be saved to the specified output directory.
+    -   The generated Python code and JSON configuration will be displayed, and the files will be saved to the `generated_server` directory (or a directory chosen by the LLM).

 ## Change Log

 -   **v0.1.0 (MVP):** Initial release with basic MCP server generation using Google Gemini.
 Backend in root, frontend in `/frontend`.
--   **v0.2.0 (MVP):** Migrated frontend from Create React App to Vite for improved performance, reduced vulnerabilities, and better developer experience.
-Updated directory structure to include both original CRA frontend and new Vite-based frontend.
-Maintained React 19 compatibility while significantly reducing dependency footprint and eliminating security vulnerabilities.
+-   **v0.2.0 (Vite Frontend & UI Redesign):** Migrated frontend from Create React App to Vite for improved performance, reduced vulnerabilities, and better developer experience.
+Implemented a new French café-themed UI.
+Removed the output directory input from the frontend, allowing the backend to choose the output directory.
+Updated the backend API to handle requests without an output directory.

 ## Future Features